tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_custom_user_details`

-You might want to provide extra details about the current user to the other connecting clients.
-This setting enables you to do that.
-You don't want to pass sensitive information here; the authenticity of user data is not guaranteed.
+The `rtc_custom_user_details` option allows extra details to be provided about the current user to the other connecting clients.
+This option should not be used to communicate sensitive information; the authenticity of user data cannot not guaranteed.

 This API is designed for use in status flags such as "is the user on a mobile device".

-An object that must be serializable (`JSON.stringify` will be used to transmit it between clients).
+This option accepts an object that must be serializable (`JSON.stringify` will be used to transmit it between clients).

 **Type:** `Object`